 How Serious is Misdemeanor Theft in Colorado?

 Each theft case is unique.
-Stealing property worth $50 - $1,999 can be a class 3, class 2, or class 1 misdemeanor.
+Stealing property worth up to $1,999 can be a petty offense, class 2, or class 1 misdemeanor.
 A conviction can lead to:

 - and victim restitution

 Judges often look at a defendant's prior criminal history when handing down a sentence for misdemeanor theft.
 It is important to note that acts of pick-pocketing or stealing from someone with a disability or who is 70+ is a felony, even within the misdemeanor theft range.

 Whether you're being accused of theft in Longmont, Broomfield, or Boulder, you need experienced representation.
 Contacting a skilled defense attorney early on has many benefits and often leads to a better outcome.
 Perhaps you own the property in question, you didn't knowingly take anything, or values are being exaggerated.
 Nevertheless, don't talk to law enforcement.
 Contact our office first for a free, confidential consultation.
 We will carefully analyze your theft case and recommend next steps.
 Our affordable fees and flexible payment plans make hiring a strategic lawyer possible, even in uncertain times.

 Don't talk to the police about theft charges - talk to us.